Orwell Astronomical Society (Ipswich)

 Theme: Moon, Jupiter and Saturn.

 Even the severest of critics would have to concede that the OASI 2000 Open Weekend was a resounding success!
-Over the course of 07-08 October, several hundred visitors were treated to the wonders of the science of astronomy by means of interactive displays and 'hands on' at the eyepieces of several telescopes.
+Over the course of 07-08 October, several hundred visitors were treated to the wonders of the science of astronomy by means of interactive displays and the eyepiece views of several telescopes.

-Despite poor weather on Saturday we had an attendance of about 150 visitors.
+Despite poor weather on Saturday, approximately 150 visitors attended.
 The sky cleared just in time on Sunday and we eventually lost count of the number of visitors, but if it's any kind of indication, the cash tin had almost £600 in it by the close of the show.
 We signed up six new members during the weekend and more have joined since (a very warm welcome to all our new friends).

 As usual, the 26 cm equatorial refractor was the main draw for the public but it was rivalled this year by an exhibition area with a display of lunar rock, meteorite samples, computer displays and radio astronomy.
 This was the first Open Weekend for more than a decade to have such an exhibition area.